aggrawal-ankur/gitbook/content/docs/debugging/practical-pdb/t3a.md

     1151:	5d                   	pop    rbp
     1152:	c3                   	ret
 ```
-...boom.
-The magic has happened.
-Let's decode it.
+..boom, the magic has happened.

+Lets diff both the assemblies.

 | Symbol | Lines In Runtime Disassembly | Lines In Objdump Disassembly |
 | :--- | :--- | :--- |